2014 NASCAR Sprint Cup Series

 Kyle Larson, the 2014 NASCAR Rookie of the Year.

 Chevrolet won the Manufacturer's championship with 20 wins & 1572 points.

 The 2014 NASCAR Sprint Cup Series was the 66th season of professional stock car racing in the United States and the 43rd modern-era Cup season.
 The season began at Daytona International Speedway, with the Sprint Unlimited, followed by the Daytona 500.
 The season ended with the Ford EcoBoost 400 at Homestead-Miami Speedway.

 This season was the final year of broadcasting for both the ESPN family of networks and Turner Sports.
 ESPN had covered the second half of the Sprint Cup season since 2007 while Turner Sports ended a thirty-one year relationship with NASCAR on TBS and later TNT.
 For 2015, their portions of the season were divided between Fox Sports and NBC.

 Kevin Harvick and Stewart–Haas Racing claimed the drivers' championship and owners' championship, while Chevrolet won the manufacturer's championship.
-In one of the largest rookie classes in recent history, Kyle Larson was named Rookie of the Year.
+In one of the largest rookie classes in recent history, future Cup Series champion Kyle Larson was named Rookie of the Year.